fredgibbs/fredgibbs.github.io/courses/archives-algorithms/transcription-guidelines.md

 # Transcription Guidelines

 ## Goals for the course
-In ~800 words, you have three goals:
 - To show me that you've done the transcription assignment (to transcribe MOST of THREE PAGES) of the same document or of different ones.
 - If you've spent a lot of time on a page, but can't get every single word, move on!
 There's only so much we can contribute on our first time.
 - To document your experience to a general audience
-- To critique your transcription project, the interface and the user experience.
-- To comment on how the assignment brings up critical issues at the intersection of technology and the humanities.
+- To comment on how the assignment brings up critical issues at the intersection of texts, archives, and algorithms.

 ## Basic Requirements